-Visiting my website, I’m sure you can tell that I started writing past my young self, but that doesn’t mean I don’t revel in memories, or regret some of the decisions I made back then.
-And because I can now look back from a distance (and those of you who are my age will totally get this), my hope is to reflect those emotions and experiences in my works of fiction and my blogs to you in an introspective, reflective, and sometimes humorous way.
+Visiting my website, I’m sure you can tell that I started writing far past my young self, but that doesn’t mean I don’t revel in memories, or regret some of the decisions I made back then.
+And because I can look back from a distance, my hope is to reflect those emotions and experiences in my works of fiction and my blogs to you in an introspective, reflective, and sometimes humorous way.

-I recently attended a seminar where the speaker, a professional literary agent, volunteered to read and give feedback of one-page outlines of novels.
-When he came to mine, as he stood at the front of the room behind a podium, I felt pretty certain he was going to understand the tension I tried to convey between my two main characters, Abby and Jess, at the thought of losing one another forever over a guy.
-I thought he would grasp how important a best friend is and how strong that connection can be with its facets of leaning on one another, sharing secrets, knowing each other’s thoughts completely, loyalty and love.
+I recently attended a seminar where the speaker, a professional literary agent, volunteered to read and give feedback on outlines of novels.
+When he came to mine, as he stood at the front of the room behind a podium, I felt pretty certain he was going to understand the tension I tried to convey between my two main characters, Abby and Jess, at the thought of losing one another forever over another person.
+I thought he would grasp how important a best friend is and how strong that connection is with its many facets: leaning on one another, sharing secrets, knowing each other’s thoughts completely, loyalty and love.

 But he didn’t.

 He told me that a young woman would easily choose a guy she liked over her best friend, even if it meant losing her best friend.